rudreshsolanki97/XDCChain/README.md

 ## Upgradability:

-Contracts should be upgradeable, could be implemented with Proxy contracts.
-Would need to figure out a governance mechanism to determine how upgrades are authorised and enacted.
+Contracts is upgradeable, could be implemented with Proxy contracts.
+2/3 Validator Vote is a governance mechanism to determine upgrades are authorised and enacted.

 Contract state would need to be transferred to the new version of the contract, either through a migration process or a persistent storage pattern.